Accessibility at Lincoln Park Zoo

 Regenstein Small Mammal-Reptile House

-• The front room is dark and features animal habitats behind glass.
-There are pillars positioned throughout the space.
+• The front rooms are dark and feature animal habitats behind glass.
+Pillars are positioned throughout the space.

-• As guests progress through the building, a second area is very bright with open-air habitats where animals are behind glass and mesh.
-These exhibits are viewable from overhead via the second-floor balcony.
+• As guests progress through the building, they encounter a bright second area with open-air habitats where animals are behind glass and mesh.
+Some of these habitats are viewable from overhead via the second-floor balcony.

-• There are spaces where guests may have animals behind them while viewing other exhibits.
+• In some spaces, guests may have animals behind them as they view other exhibits.

 • This building tends to be hot year-round.